sys-bio/artificial_random_signaling_network/docs/Visualization.rst

 **1) Reaction networks with 15 species and 11 reactions.**

 The figure below illustrates two examples of randomly generated signaling networks.
 Figure A included four types of chemical reaction motifs.
-Species were labelled S1 to S15.
+Species were labeled S1 to S15.
 The reactions included four uni-uni processes: S6 → S7 catalyzed by S5, S8 → S6 catalyzed by S10, S9 → S5 catalyzed by S15, and S11 → S9 catalyzed by S15; one bi-bi reactions: S_in + S14 → S10 + S13;
 one single phosphorylationdephosphorylation cycle: S12 ⇋ S_out catalyzed by S7 and S1; and one